compactr/protocol/README.md

 ### 2.1 Byte-order

-Compactr binary follows Network Byte Order (NBO) big-endian format.
+Compactr binary MUST follow Network Byte Order (NBO) big-endian format.

 ### 2.2 Key limits

-Indices are assigned for properties and stored as an unsigned 8-bit integer.
+Indices SHALL be assigned for properties and stored as an unsigned 8-bit integer.
 Thus limiting the number of properties per object to 255.

 ### 2.3 Size limits

-Some primitive types (e.g., `Boolean`) have fixed sizes, thus not requiring size bytes to be encoded, while others (e.g.,: `String`) have dynamic sizes.
+Some primitive types (e.g., `Boolean`) have fixed sizes and therefore MUST NOT encode size bytes, while others (e.g.,: `String`) have dynamic sizes and MUST include between one and four size bytes.

-Dynamically-sized properties have size limits represented by unsigned integers of varying sizes, which are described in the [primitives](#4-primitives) section of this document.
+Size bytes are represented by unsigned integers of varying sizes, which are described in the [primitives](#4-primitives) section of this document.

 ### 2.4 Schema properties and Encoding order

 To maintain consistency across systems, the field index for each schema property is based on its alphabetical order, starting from 1.

-The sorting function must be based on the numerical order of Unicode (UTF-16) character code values of the property names.
+The sorting function MUST be based on the numerical order of Unicode (UTF-16) character code values of the property names.

 Example: